 Chlamydia and Gonorrhea are the most common notifiable infectious diseases in the US.

 Over the last century gonorrhea has developed resistance to almost every antimicrobial used for its treatment.
-Today Ceftriaxone (CRO), as the one last resort option is recommended as mono-therapy.
+Today Ceftriaxone (CRO), as the one last resort option Over the last century gonorrhea has developed resistance to almost every antimicrobial used for its treatment.
+Today ceftriaxone (CRO), as the one last resort option, is recommended as mono-therapy.
 As more and more strains resistant to this third-generation cephalosporin are emerging, it is only a matter of time until they take over and render some gonorrhea infections untreatable.
 CRO is administered as an intramuscular injection which usually requires an additional visit to the doctor.
 Orally administered ciprofloxacin (CIP) has been successfully used for gonorrhea treatment for decades.
-However, in 2007 the WHO recommended against its use due to increasing resistance.
+However, in 2007 WHO recommended against its use due to increasing resistance.
 While precautions against broad use of CIP are necessary and important, 70-80% of today’s infections in the US are still susceptible to CIP.
 Sefunda`s CT/NG + R/LGV test provides antimicrobial resistance information immediately together with the positive test result.
-This information can help providers decide on a safe, effective, and more patient acceptable treatment and has the potential to spare valuable last line treatment to help delay the spread of untreatable pan resistant gonorrhea.
+This information can help providers decide on a safe, effective, and more patient acceptable treatment and has the potential to spare valuable last line treatment to help delay the spread of untreatable pan-resistant gonorrhea.

 The Benefit - where are we going.

-Although desired, patient tailored treatment is not widely implemented yet.
+Although desired, Patient tailored treatment is not widely implemented yet.
 The greatest barrier for achieving it today are economic constraints.
 Sefunda is taking one step further towards this vision by bridging the gap between cost intense and time-consuming lab testing and empiric treatment.
-We are providing actionable information right at the bedside, the emergency department check-in or the local pharmacy.
+We provide actionable information right at the bedside, the emergency department, private practice or the local pharmacy.

 Further information on the topic: